baseboxorg/minchu/office-tools/README.md

-# A collection of scripts used for office use(pdf, tex,documents etc).
+# A collection of scripts used for office use (pdf, tex,documents etc).

 ---
-This directory tree contains several scripts used for office tools Requirements of individual scripts vary.
-Sometimes, the scripts simply assume that you have the necessary packages/binaries installed and they are available to you in PATH etc.
+This directory contains several scripts used for office tools Requirements of individual scripts vary.
+Sometimes, the scripts simply assumes that you have the necessary packages/binaries installed and they are available to you in PATH etc.
 Please read the comment section of each script before proceeding.